Codeneos/vlocode/README.md

 ## Known Issues

-* Custom expand definition overrides are not yet loaded.
+* Custom expand definitions and overrides are not loaded.